adam3smith/workshops/Presentations/citation-styles.md

 %Intro to the Citation Style Language
 %Sebastian Karcher
-%GSU Atlanta, October 2012
+%Syracuse University, November 2012

+#What we will learn this session
+* Zotero's citation styles are writen in CSL - Citation Style Language
+* While there are 700 styles covering almost 3000 publications, users frequently ask for specific journals or would like small adjustments to style for their own use
+* We will learn how to use a visual editor for CSL to
+		+ identify existing citation styles that resemble specifications
+		+ adjust those citation styles

-#Brief History of CSL
+#Brief history of CSL
 * Developed by Bruce D'Arcus
 * First Included in Zotero in 2006
 * Major Update to CSL 1.0 in 2010
 * Since then, adopted by Mendeley, Papers2, Quiqqa and other
-* Several Open Source processors for CSL, including citeproc-js, used in Zotero and Mendeley, written & maintained by Frank Bennett
+* Several Open Source processors for CSL, including citeproc-js, used in Zotero and Mendeley, written \& maintained by Frank Bennett
 * Project hosted at citationstyles.org, maintained principally by Rintze Zelle

 #Advantages of CSL